-DF Homes LLC, our primary operating subsidiary, has entered into joint ventures and land bank projects with DF Residential I, LP ("Fund I").
-The Company owns 49% of the membership interests in DF Capital, the investment manager of Fund I, and Christopher Butler, a non-affiliated third party, serves as the managing member and owns the remaining 51% of the membership interests in DF Capital.
+DFH LLC, our primary operating subsidiary, has entered into joint ventures and land bank projects with funds managed by DF Capital.
+The Company owns 49% of the membership interests in DF Capital and Christopher Butler,

 The general partner of Fund I is DF Management GP, LLC ("DF Management"), for which Mr. Butler is the managing member.
-DF Homes LLC is one of four members of DF Management with a 26.13% membership interest and an 85% carried interest.
+DFH LLC is one of four members of DF Management with a 26.13% membership interest and an 85% carried interest.
 Mr. Lovett, one of our directors, has invested \$0.5 million in DF Management and holds a 32.26% membership interest and a 5% carried interest therein.
-For Fund I investments sourced by Mr. Butler, however, DF Homes LLC's carried interest decreases to 80%.
+For Fund I investments are sourced by Mr. Butler, however, DFH LLC's carried interest decreases to 80%.

-Mr. Moyer, our Senior Vice President and Chief Financial Officer, has invested \$0.2 million in Fund I as a limited partner and holds a 0.54% limited partnership interest therein.
-Mr. Lovett, one of our directors, has invested \$0.5 million in Fund I through his investment in DF Management and holds a 1.36% limited partnership interest in Fund I. Through its investment in DF Management, DF Homes LLC has invested \$0.4 million in Fund I and holds a 1.09% limited partnership interest therein.
+Mr. Lovett, one of our directors, has invested \$0.5 million in Fund I through his investment in DF Management and holds a 1.36% limited partnership interest in Fund I. Through its investment in DF Management, DFH LLC has invested \$0.4 million in Fund I and holds a 1.09% limited partnership interest therein.